 Notice to Parents of Teacher’s Qualifications/Certification

 If the school receives Title I funds, the District shall notify parents of students attending the school annually that they may request the District to provide information regarding the professional qualifications of their child’s classroom teachers.
 In complying with such requests, the District shall provide the information designated by federal law.

+Schools receiving Title I funds shall notify parents when their child has been assigned to, or has been taught for four (4) or more consecutive weeks by, a teacher who does not meet applicable state certification or licensure requirements at the grade level and subject area in which the teacher has been assigned.

 Certification for Teaching Elective Courses